Overview

 Outcome, Learnings and Public Benefit

-- The SNV TIM Coalition was the first in Nevada and includes thousands of responders who meet bimonthly to implement safe, quick clearance policies for cohesive traffic management and executed an Open Roads Agreement in 2009.
+- The SNV TIM Coalition was the first in Nevada and includes thousands of responders who executed an Open Roads Agreement in 2009.
+The group continues to meet bimonthly to implement safe, quick clearance policies for cohesive traffic management.

 - Efficient performance of TIM practices has increased in complexity, requiring technology and a well-planned, coordinated, multidisciplinary response.
 NDOT has planned for a TIM Capability Maturity self-assessment to be completed late 2023/early 2024 to benchmark maturity levels, identify enhancement opportunities, and target specific improvements.

-- Established processes such as bimonthly coalitions, monthly meetings, quarterly reports, and performance measures reporting has improved TIM collaboration between internal and external stakeholders, creating cross-agency maturity in TSMO culture.
+- Established processes such as bimonthly coalitions, monthly meetings, quarterly reports, and performance measures reporting system that has improved TIM collaboration between internal and external stakeholders, creating cross-agency maturity in TSMO culture.

 - NDOT is integrating TIM planned diversion routes into the I-15/I-80 Multi-state Corridor Operations and Management diversion route plans.
 The TIM diversion routes were compared against NDOT’s Hazardous Materials (HAZMAT) Program’s boundaries to ensure alignment, identify overlaps, and allocate resources.